grouprise/grouprise/docs/administration/configuration/options-django.rst

 ``FEED_IMPORTER_GESTALT_ID``

   ID of the user (gestalt), which is set by the RSS feed importer as the author of imported content.
   Defaults to ``1``.
-This user never receives any kind of notifications, thus it should not be a real user account used by a human.
+  This user never receives any kind of notifications.
+  Thus, it should not be a real user account used by a human.

 ``OPERATOR_GROUP_ID``